Azure/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

-# Digital Twin Samples
+# Digital Twins Samples

 You can explore azure digital twin APIs (using the SDK) using the samples project.
 Sample project demonstrates the following:
-* Create, get and decommision models
+* Create, get, and decommission models
-* Create, query and delete a Digital Twin
+* Create, query, and delete a Digital Twin
 * Get and update components for a Digital Twin
-* Create, get and delete relationships between Digital Twins
+* Create, get, and delete relationships between Digital Twins
-* Create, get and delete event routes for Digital Twin
+* Create, get, and delete event routes for Digital Twin
 * Publish telemetry messages to a Digital Twin and Digital Twin component

-## Creating Digital Twin Client
+## Creating the digital twins client

-To create a new Digital Twin Client, you need the endpoint to an Azure Digital Twin and credentials.
+To create a new digital twins Client, you need the endpoint to an Azure Digital Twin instance and credentials.
 In the sample below, you can set `AdtEndpoint`, `TenantId`, `ClientId`, and `ClientSecret` as command-line arguments.
 The client requires an instance of [TokenCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.core.tokencredential?view=azure-dotnet).
 In these samples, we illustrate how to use two derived classes: ClientSecretCredential, InteractiveLogin.